Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

 # Tizen 6.5

 The second milestone (M2) release of Tizen 6.5 was announced in October 2021.
-Tizen is an open-source operating system (OS) maintained by Samsung and is developed and optimized for smart devices since 2012.
+Tizen is an open-source operating system (OS) maintained by Samsung, it is developed and optimized for smart devices since 2012.

-Tizen 6.5 achieved to connect more devices and create intelligent services on those connected devices.
-New multi-device experience frameworks are introduced in Tizen 6.5.
-On top of that, Tizen app development becomes easier and more familiar by introducing new popular cross-platform framework, flutter for Tizen.
-We are also enhancing previously introduced .NET and web with new updates.
-We made Tizen 6.5 more flexible and adaptable to IoT devices.
-With enhanced Tizen Image Creator, you can create custom Tizen image with just a few clicks.
+In Tizen 6.5, new multi-device experience frameworks are introduced.
+With Tizen 6.5 you can now connect more devices and create intelligent services on those connected devices.
+Also, Tizen app development has now become more easier and familiar with the introduction of the new popular cross-platform framework Flutter for Tizen.
+Tizen 6.5 includes enhancements for .NET and web, and it is also more flexible and adaptable for IoT devices.
+With enhanced Tizen Image Creator, you can create custom Tizen image with just a few clicks on Tizen 6.5.

-## Multiple device experiences
+## Multi device experiences

 - **Advanced companion framework**: